Digital Nomad Malaysia: The Only Guide You Will Ever Need

 Made up of a total of 99 lush islands, Langkawi is an archipelago that is surrounded by the bright blue sea and soft sandy beaches.

 Langkawi is also a tourist destination and so there are plenty of attractions and historical sights to visit if you want to take a break from work and do some exploring.
-It is relatively easy to get around by car, which you can rent at one of the many car rental establishments around the area.

 If you are a diving enthusiast, then you will find this detailed guide on Langkawi diving extremely useful!